 North Coast's first digital module: a USB-MIDI to CV/gate interface with a variety of monophonic, polyphonic, arpeggiation, and quantization modes.
 This is a host, not a device, in USB terms - meaning that it can drive USB devices like MIDI controllers without needing a separate computer.
 As well as USB-MIDI controllers, it can host a typing (QWERTY) keyboard or a mouse; and it can reload its own firmware from a USB mass storage device (flash drive, etc.) for updates and customization.
 Based on a PIC24F microcontroller.
 User/build (hardware) manual with schematic (PDF); Programmer's (software) manual (PDF); source package including PCB design (ZIP).

 Plans-only SDIY projects

-These date from before North Coast was a commercial operation, when I was just releasing free module designs for my own amusement.
+Except for the passive multiples and friends, these date from before North Coast was a commercial operation, when I was just releasing free module designs for my own amusement.
 Be aware that they are not as polished as the commercial designs above.

 MSK 002 "Asuka and Shinji" Distortion Amplifier